apache/royale-docs/testing/royaleunit/create-a-unit-test.md

 ## Run unit tests

-Create a simple Apache Royale application and name it *MyTests.mxml*:
+Create a simple Apache Royale application in an [MXML](features/mxml) file with the name *MyTests.mxml*:

 ```mxml
 <?xml version="1.0" encoding="utf-8"?>